 Note that, YEARFRAC function has three parameters, start_date is the First Date, end_date is the Second Date.
 These two parameters are required arguments and are need to be provided.
 The third parameter is [basis], which is optional.

 Now, drag the formula until cell E11, and you can see all the differences in fractional years.
 Pay more attention to row 4 and 7, as you will not see zero there.

 Example #3 – Two Dates using DATEDIF Function

 Now, we are about to see a function that is not listed in any of the Excel formulas.
 In cell F2, use the formula for DATEDIF and initiate the formula for the same.

-Step 1: Use A2 as a first argument (start_date) and B2 as a second argument (end_date) under DATEDIF formula.
+Step 1: Use A2 as a first argument (start_date) and B2 as a second argument (end_date) under the DATEDIF formula.

-Step 2: For third argument (unit), use either of the units available to get the difference in the desired format.
+Step 2: For the third argument (unit), use either of the units available to get the difference in the desired format.
 I will use M so that I can get the difference in a number of months.

-Step 3: Drag the formula until cell F11 to get the desired result as a difference between number of months for given dates.
+Step 3: Drag the formula until cell F11 to get the desired result as a difference between a number of months for given dates.

 This is how we can subtract two dates in Excel to get the difference between either number of days, years or months.
 Let’s wrap the things up with some points to be remembered: